Njaaga-Gakure/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7-print_tebahpla.c is a C program that prints prints the lowercase alphabet in reverse

 8-print_base16.c is a C program that prints hexadeximal numbers

+9-print_comb.c is a C program prints all possible combinations of single-digit numbers